Tux/Release-Checklist/Checklist.md

 Add a [file](./README.md) that states the purpose of your distribution.

 The README should state the purpose, the minimal envirenment to test, build, and run and possible license issue.
-If you there is a need to amend or create configuration files or set up databases, that should be mentioned too.
+If there is a need to amend or create configuration files or set up databases, that should be mentioned too.

  - [Text::Markdown](https://metacpan.org/pod/Text::Markdown)